Livia Regen (lead author), Wolfgang Hofkirchner (review-editor)

 This textbook introduces and discusses the most important critical media and communication theorists, who contribute to a better understanding of media's and communication's role in capitalism.

 Book project.
-Publication planned for 2020.
+Publication, originally planned for 2020, has been postponed.

 Edgar Morin: Das Leben des Lebens